chrismauck/simple-selector/modules/README.md

 HTML content getter and setter

     /** .html(h)
-    * @param {string} h    Optional HTML or Text value to set, if ommitted will return value */
+    * @param {string} h    Optional HTML or Text value to set, if omitted will return value */

 Example Usage: